marnusw/fluxible-plugin-waterline-models/README.md

 app.getPlugin('WaterlineModelsPlugin')
   .configure(options)
   .initialize(adapters, (err, ormModels) => {
-    // ORM is initialized and ready for use.
+    // ORM is initialized and ready for use on the server.
   });
 ```